 These are just some of the core considerations around consent as you plan your compliance roll-out.
 In addition to the data collection implications, there are internal business communications you should map out as well – be sure to set data loss expectations with your digital data teams and internal stakeholders before putting your policy into production.
 Bring your strategy teams together to help ensure they understand how the loss of data will impact their individual remits within your business vertical.

-Good luck, and may the data be with you! (i am a huge nerd)
+Good luck, and may the data be with you!
+(Yes, I am a huge nerd)